 Hours: Monday – Friday 8:30am-5:00pm.
 Weekends and public holidays 10am-4pm.

-Jet Flight Simulator is the place for mini Mavericks (and their adults) to learn to fly, and hopefully land, a 737-800 in a simulation cockpit.
+A great Canberra attraction for kids, Jet Flight Simulator is THE place for mini Mavericks (and their adults) to learn to fly, and hopefully land, a 737-800 in a simulation cockpit.
 Under the attentive instruction of an actual pilot, participants are taken through a pre-flight briefing that covers all the standard safety and flying procedures – complete with instruction on the necessity of engine throttles, flaps, elevator, ailerons and rudders – before they take to the skies for a thrilling half hour of flying the world’s most popular commercial jet, elevator, ailerons and rudder.
 While Raff was pretty fly for a little guy, we won’t talk about his landing skills.
 Or lack thereof.

 Location: 4/4 Montford Cres, Lyneham

 Let the kids unleash their inner hoon at Power Kart Raceway as they race world class electric go-karts through the chicanes, zip around hairpin bends and zoom down the straights of Power Kart’s purpose built F1 style indoor circuit.
 Kids (and their adults) receive a full safety briefing, and there are safety helmets provided and soft barriers around the track, just in case.
-For those not ready to race there’s also glow-in-the-dark mini golf, ice skating, arcade games and a café for refuelling.
+It’s one of the best spots for family fun in Canberra as there’s also glow-in-the-dark mini golf, ice skating, arcade games and a café for refuelling.
 It’s the most fun you can have indoors!